 It used to be that those who played no part in historical slavery, either directly or indirectly, by their ancestry or lineage, could wash their hands of this most egregious of all American sins.

-The German people confronted Nazism – there are no statues to Nazi commanders, much less Herr Hilter, anywhere in the public sphere of Germany.
+Whereas, the German people collectivley confronted Nazism – there are no statues to Nazi commanders, much less Herr Hilter, anywhere in the public sphere of Germany.
 Indeed, it is even illegal to display the Swastika (a ‘symbol of unconstitutional organization’) per the Strafgesetzbuch 86.a (German Criminal Code).
 After World War II, the entire world was told, and taught about, EXACTLY what happened to the Jews in the concentration camps; thus the entire world was horrified.
 And the entire world knew the depths of the actions of hatred and racism.
 All Germans took responsibility for Nazism, even those who did not directly participate in it.

 The Anti-Defamation League, perhaps the premier organization showing ‘How to do it’ in terms of organizing and informing for the sake of social justice — was and is still crucial in stressing the importance of EDUCATION – so that no one will ever forget exactly what happened to the Jews at Auschwitz and other camps – all the gory and sickening details.

 Thus, reconciliation could happen.
 Thus, the Jews in this country, and even those of only one generation past the Holocaust could essentially heal in terms of functioning within a diverse culture of Christian, Muslim, and non-faith-based neighbors and fellow citizens.